Tealyx/Learning-Python/README.md

 # Learning-Python
-Several small projects (more or less useless) coded in C to learn this language.
+Several small projects (more or less useless) coded in Python to learn this language.